Signiant/aws-parameter-syncer/README.md

 ## Variables

 - VERBOSE - enable more logging if set to 1
+- UMASK - optional UMASK value to use for files created
 - FREQUENCY - How often to check for changes (in seconds).
 Default is 300 seconds (5 minutes).
 - AWS_ACCESS_KEY_ID - The AWS Access Key Id value
 - AWS_SECRET_ACCESS_KEY - The AWS Secret Access Key value